-These directives set the value of symbol to expression.
-If equ is used, it is an error if symbol is already defined.
+The equ directive is like .equiv but with different syntax.
+See Section 7.28 [.equiv], page 61.
+It set the value of symbol to expression.
+It is an error if symbol is already defined.
 Symbols defined with equ are not protected from redefinition.